logunv/hangman/README.md

 $ make

-This produces hangmanr.jar in the tools directory
+This produces hangman.jar in the tools directory